What happens if I don’t sign the IEP?

 What happens if Parents refuse to sign an IEP?

 In most cases, signing or not signing the IEP does very little.
 Sometimes it’s just an attendance sheet.
 In some states, it does mean approval.
-(Not positive, but I think it’s only CA and MD) But like anything in the IEP process, you need to know what it means and not to assume anything.
+(Not positive, but I think it’s only CA and Mass.)
+But like anything in the IEP process, you need to know what it means and not to assume anything.
 After all, you could be in my state and have it automatically go into effect!

 For starters, get yourself educated on the PWN.
 Read my post about it.
 And definitely read your Procedural Safeguards.
 It will be mentioned in that booklet.
 That is the tool you want to use to get your parent concerns addressed.
 Write a thorough parent concerns letter, then follow it up by asking for all of those items on a PWN.
 That is a much more effective strategy to being heard.